devflowinc/ruby-sdk/docs/UserApi.md

 > <SlimUser> update_user(update_user_data)

-update_user
+Update User

-update_user  Update a user's information.
+Update User  Update a user's information.
 If the user_id is not provided, the auth'ed user will be updated.
 If the user_id is provided, the auth'ed user must be an admin (1) or owner (2) of the organization.

 ### Examples